NREL/HPC/docs/Documentation/Systems/Swift/running.md

 ## Running Jupyter / Jupyter-lab

 Jupyter and Jupyter-lab are available by loading the module "python/3.10.0-wwsaj4n" or "python/3.9.6-mydisst".
-If load "python/3.10.0-wwsaj4n":
+If loading "python/3.10.0-wwsaj4n":

 ```bash